Eschatologue/CM_wiki/docs/glossary.md

 ---

-### Death Saving Throw
+## Death Saving Throws

-A player character must make a Death Saving Throw (also called a Death Save) if they start their turn with 0 Hit Points.
+When you start your turn with 0 HP, roll 1d20, and you succeed on a 10+.

+- **Third Success.** You become Stable.
+- **Third Failure.** You die.
+- **Rolling a 1.** Counts as two failures.
+- **Rolling a 20.** You regain 1 Hit Point.

+If you take damage at 0 HP, it counts as a failed Death Save or two failures if the damage is from a Critical Hit.

 ---

-### Difficult Terrain
+## Difficult Terrain

 If a space is *Difficult Terrain*, every foot of movement in that space costs 1 extra foot.
 For example, moving 5 feet through Difficult Terrain costs 10 feet of movement.
 Difficult Terrain isn't cumulative; either a space is Difficult Terrain or it isn't.